 This past weekend we travelled down about three hours to London to explore some places inspired by Instagram as well as rated attractions in central London for children.

 We had about 24 hours in London to explore and get the most out of our trip.
 To make sure we had a stress free start we decided to travel via National Express on a coach, which made the driving less of a hassle.
 We purchased a booster chair and packed plenty of snacks for the trip down.
 National Express is the largest operator of scheduled coach services in the UK to over 900 destinations.
 We also love that National Express operates coach services direct to terminals for all major UK airports…so when we do travel aboard coach travel is always a very easy option for us.
-The coaches come with leather seats, air conditioning and the most useful FREE WIFI and a free entertainment app you can use on board to stream top shows and movies!
-Which makes entertaining kids during the ride a lot more easier!
+The coaches come with leather seats, air conditioning and the most useful FREE WIFI and a free entertainment app you can use onboard to stream top shows and movies!
+Which makes entertaining kids during the ride a lot easier!

-Because this was a press trip sponsored by National Express we teamed up to make the adventure as action packed for our two year old, but also enjoyable for mum and dad.
+Because this was a press trip sponsored by National Express we teamed up to make the adventure as action-packed for our two-year-old, but also enjoyable for mum and dad.

 So without further or due I have complied a list of some EPIC places to check out if you find yourself in the city for the day or wanting to incorporate child-friendly actives into your city venture.

-We did end up staying by the Tower Bridge next to the Shard.
+We did end up staying by Tower Bridge next to the Shard.
 I had been researching restaurants for kids in the area…and there are a few…but nothing as memorable as when I found The Ting Lounge in Shangri-La Hotel located in the Shard itself.
-While I was worried we may intrude on someones special dinner with our two year old who can be unpredictable at time, we still wanted the WOW views of the city, didn’t want to spend a bunch of money for a dinner but still make it a memorable experience.
-The Shangri-La Hotel is a high-end hotel, however their Ting Lounge is very affordable for the views and food they offer.
+While I was worried we may intrude on someones special dinner with our two years old who can be unpredictable at a time, we still wanted the WOW views of the city, didn’t want to spend a bunch of money for a dinner but still make it a memorable experience.
+The Shangri-La Hotel is a high-end hotel, however, their Ting Lounge is very affordable for the views and food they offer.
 I love Asian cuisine and would take that any day over a big steak.
 Happy with our choice I booked our table and was very impressed when we arrived.
 Not sure if the establishment would have a children’s menu, but I was pleasantly surprised.
-On the children’s menu they offered everything from mac and cheese to curry.
+On the children’s menu, they offered everything from mac and cheese to the curry.
 I was very impressed with the feta and melon starter salad, which I ordered for myself.

 We ended up ordering spending around £100 for starters, mains and drinks.
-Not bad at all considering we watched the sun set over London in very conformable chairs and lounging in an area we didn’t feel rushed to give to the next person.
-Ting Lounge also has a more formal dining area…but we felt a great way to ease our minds and let Weston run around for a bit was to choose to sit in the lounge.
+Not bad at all considering we watched the sunset over London in very conformable chairs and lounging in an area we didn’t feel rushed to give to the next person.
+Ting Lounge also has more formal dining area…but we felt a great way to ease our minds and let Weston run around for a bit was to choose to sit in the lounge.

 So, if your looking for a more special experience without the hefty price tag definitely check out the Ting Lounge, which I found child-friendly and a very nice experience.